Temporary fix for collapsed Washington bridge expected mid-June

 “We will install a temporary span on the bridge that will restore traffic while we build a safe and durable permanent span adjacent to it,” Inslee said.

-The temporary span will accommodate fewer vehicles traveling slower than the normal limit of 60 miles per hour, the governor said.
+The temporary span will accommodate fewer vehicles traveling slower than the normal limit of 60 miles per hour (95 kph), the governor said.

 Once the temporary span is in place, crews will begin working on the permanent replacement.